Nimzyow/aws-serverless-access-keys-rotation/README.md

 Note: You will need to run `sam build` to test the lambda function with the most up to date code.<br/>
 Note: use the -e with the path to the event file if you need it.

+4. How do I sync my resources to the cloud for testing?

+Ensure you have set the correct profile first with `export AWS_PROFILE=<name>`

+`sam sync --stack-name serverless-access-keys-rotation --watch`

+5. How do I see the logs from the terminal

 ### Creating the pipeline

 You can use SAM to create a guided pipeline file for you to use as a base.
 Simply run: